ignc-research/arena2D/README.md

 cmake ../ -DCMAKE_BUILD_TYPE=Release
 make -j
 ```
-Error Handling: In case you run into errors complaining about missing libs and dependencies do following changes inside
+**Error Handling**: In case you run into errors complaining about missing libs and dependencies do following changes inside
 CMakeList.txt:
 1. delete box2d from